headzoo/surf/README.md

     fmt.Println(s.Text())
 })

-// Last, but not least, write the document to a file using the Write()
+// Last, but not least, write the document to a file using the Download()
 // method.
-The Write() method accepts any io.Writer. file, err := os.Create("reddit.html")
+The Download() method accepts any io.Writer. file, err := os.Create("reddit.html")
 if err != nil { panic(err) }
 defer file.Close()
-browser.Write(file)
+browser.Download(file)
 ```
 See the [API documentation](http://godoc.org/github.com/headzoo/surf) for more information.